xyhtac/tgbot-swarm/README.md

 `swarm-hostname-dev` = Domain name of your tgbot host.
 `swarm-sshcred-dev` = SSH password of previously created user Jenkins on the host `swarm-tgtoken-dev` = Telegram API key of your bot
-5. Edit `pipeline/deploy-controller.jenkinsfile`: set your repo url in the `checkout` stage.
+5. Edit `pipeline/deploy-controller.jenkinsfile`: set your repo url in the `Checkout Code` stage.
-6.
+6. Edit `pipeline/deploy-samplebot.jenkinsfile` according to your host environment and set your repo url in the `Checkout Code` stage.
+7. Create Jenkins pipelines using `pipeline/deploy-controller.jenkinsfile` and `pipeline/deploy-samplebot.jenkinsfile` from your repo.
+8. Run `deploy-controller` and `deploy-samplebot` sequentially.

 ### API request/response